Open Quantum Symmetric Simple Exclusion Process

-Many important quantum transport processes are diffusive rather than ballistic~\cite{Hartnoll15} and, to some extends, physical systems are generically in contact with external environments.
-It is therefore crucial to extend the previous studies by developing simple models for fluctuations in open, quantum many body, locally diffusive, out of equilibrium systems, opening a perspective on the quantisation of the macroscopic fluctuation theory.
+Many quantum transport processes are diffusive rather than ballistic~\cite{Hartnoll15} and, to some extends, physical systems are generically in contact with external environments.
+It is thus crucial to extend the previous studies by developing simple models for fluctuations in open, quantum many body, locally diffusive, out of equilibrium systems.
 Putting aside the quantum nature of the environments leads to consider model systems interacting with classical reservoirs or noisy external fields.
 In the context of quantum many body systems, and especially quantum spin chains, the study of such models has recently been revitalised \cite{Znid10,BBen,Garrah17,Eisert17,Knap18,Lama18,Xu18,Gullans18}, partly in connection with random quantum circuit \cite{randomU1,randomU2,randomU3,Qrandom-circuit1,Qrandom-circuit2,Qrandom-circuit3,Gullans19}, as a way to get a better understanding of entanglement production or information spreading.

 In this work, we introduce and solve an iconic example of such models.
 It is a stochastic variant of the Heisenberg XX spin chain.
+It codes for typical features of quantum many body at scales smaller than the coherence length (to keep interference effects) but larger than the mean free path (to include diffusion).
 It describes fermions hopping from site to site on a discretised line, but with Brownian hopping amplitudes, and interacting with reservoirs at the chain boundaries.
 For reasons explained below, we may call this model the {\it quantum SSEP}.
 Its average dynamics reduces to the classical SSEP, but the model codes for the fluctuations around this mean behaviour.
 Although decoherence is at play in the mean behaviour, fluctuating quantum coherences survive to the noisy interaction.
 Their magnitudes typically scale proportionally with the inverse of the square root of the system size.
 We characterise completely the steady measure on the system state which encodes for the fluctuations of the quantum coherences and occupation numbers at large time.
 We also present a recursive method to compute exactly, order by order, the large deviation function of these fluctuations.
-These findings open the route towards the extension of the macroscopic fluctuation theory~\cite{MFT} to many body quantum systems.
+These findings open the route towards the extension of the MFT~\cite{MFT} to many body quantum systems.